Blog founder and former SBSG Chair David Wood answers some of the common queries we receive about Peregrines.

 How can you tell the male (tiercel) from the female?

 Females are noticeably larger than males, measuring as follows: wingspan 290-325 mm (male), 345-370 mm (female); length 400-450 mm (male), 450-500 mm (female), weight 600-800 g (male), 950-1,300 g (female).
 Females have relatively larger feet and larger talons than males.
 Plumage of the sexes is very similar, though females tend to be more heavily barred on the underparts.
-The extent and pattern of the dark hood varies from individual to individual and is one way in which the St George’s pair can be distinguished, along with the male’s ring on the right leg!
+The extent and pattern of the dark hood varies from individual to individual and is one way in which the St George’s pair can be distinguished.
 Males may develop more quickly in the nest than females.

 How can you tell immature birds from adults?